-- 68% of the new volunteers recruited in 2021 were under the age of 35.
+- o 71% of the new volunteers recruited in 2022 are under the age of 35.
 The aggregate total of volunteers under 35 years is 78%.
 This is likely due to the accessibility of our virtual roles and the flexibility they provide to the volunteer to participate on their own schedule.
 Words Alive is consistently attracting a younger volunteer base compared to conventional wisdom of who our volunteers are. - Our volunteer base is continuing to become more racially diverse.
-The aggregate totals currently sit at 45% of volunteers identifying as White, 35% identifying as Asian, 10% identifying as Hispanic or Latinx, 5% identifying as Middle Eastern, and 4% identifying as Black or African American. - 25% of the new volunteers recruited in 2021 had a graduate or professional degree as their highest level of education, up from 20% in 2020.
-The number of new volunteers currently in high school dropped from 35% in 2020 to 30% in 2021, but the number of new volunteers in middle school increased.
-Words Alive did not formally track middle school participation on the 2020 or 2021 demographic survey, but will be for 2022.
+The aggregate totals currently sit at 43% of volunteers identifying as White, 34% identifying as Asian, 12% identifying as Hispanic or Latinx, 6% identifying as Black or African American, and 3% identifying as Middle Eastern. - o 23% of the new volunteers recruited in 2022 had a graduate or professional degree as their highest level of education, down from 25% in 2021.
+The number of new volunteers currently in high school dropped from 30% in 2021 to 20% in 2022, but the number of new volunteers in middle school increased and currently sits at 6%.
+Additionally, new volunteers with a bachelor's degree as their highest level of education is up to 30% in 2022 from 25% in 2021.